BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 **Download data and install packages for today's exercises**

 First we're going to set up the files that we'll be using for the rest of today's lab.
 Open up RStudio and your BioinformaticsR package.
 Create a new folder called "data" in your directory.
+We've been using the same R script for several weeks now, so let's also create a new R script, call it `week7.R`, and save it in our BioinformaticsR folder.

 Go to [Molecular Evolution's Sample Files page](http://www.molecularevolution.org/resources/fileformats) and download both the "Example unaligned FASTA DNA file" and "Example unaligned FASTA amino acid file."
 On your desktop, drag these two files to your newly created "data" folder.
 You should then see them appear in your RStudio file hierarchy.

-In RStudio, you can now install and load the packages for today's lab:
+In RStudio, you can now install and load today's first package:

 ```
 #install and load packages
-install.packages("seqinr", "bold")
-library(seqinr, bold)
+install.packages(seqinr)
+library(seqinr)
 ```

 Now we're ready with data and software for the rest of lab.

 **Sequence analysis in R**

 It can be a little tricky to load sequence data into R. We're going to use parts of the `seqinr` package to import data.
-First, click on the `dna.fasta.unaligned.dat.txt` you added to your new `data` folder.
+First, click on `dna.fasta.unaligned.dat` (just added to your new `data` folder).
 How are the data arranged?
 Now import them into R and look at the resulting structure:

 ```
 #reading sequence data into R
-nucleotide <- read.fasta(file ="data/dna.fasta.unaligned.dat.txt", seqtype = "DNA")
+nucleotide <- read.fasta(file ="data/dna.fasta.unaligned.dat", seqtype = "DNA")
 #view data structure
 str(nucleotide)
 ```

-There are several fasta sequences in this dataset, but the way that R structures the data makes it easy to specify a single sequence:
+There are several fasta sequences in this dataset, but the way that R structures the data makes it easy to specify a single sequence, and even save that extracted sequence to file:

 ```
-#extract on sequence (cow)
+#extract one sequence (cow) and save to file
 cow <- nucleotide[[1]]
+write.fasta(names="cow", sequences=cow, file.out="data/cow.fas")
 ```

 Then we can gather a few pieces of information about the sequence: